Feb 2019-Dec 2019

 As a freelance writer/editor, I wrote features for the likes of The Financial Times, Conde Nast Traveller and BBC Travel, producing video packages for the latter, as well as writing many of the world’s inflight magazines.
 I consulted on the redesign of Wanderlust magazine, working with the editor-in-chief and art director on a fresh new vision, and led The Shetlanders project for Promote Shetland, a series of video and written profiles of island residents, which has drawn more than 350,000 Facebook views.

 Sep 2015-Aug 2017

-Editorial Development Director, Ink
+Editorial Director, Ink

 I was primarily responsible for pitches and launches at the world’s biggest travel media company, as well as overseeing editorial teams in the London offfice.
 I led the creative work on winning pitches including Qatar Airways, Etihad and Virgin Atlantic; magazine launches including 1888 for Carl F. Bucherer; and relaunches including Wizz for Wizzair, and American Way and Celebrated Living for American Airlines.
 I also helped develop the Ink Studio, a new video and multimedia desk at Ink.

 Launch Editor, N by Norwegian

 I was the launch editor of N by Norwegian for Norwegian Air Shuttle, which industry consultant Andy Cowles called “possibly the best airline magazine in the world”.
 The magazine was the BSME Launch of the Year in 2013, PPA Customer Magazine of the Year in 2015 and APEX Global Inflight Mag of the Year in 2015, as well as being shortlisted for PPA Cover of the Year in 2015.
 Read about our issue made in Svalbard here, and some more of my thoughts on the magazine here.